We care deeply about our community. We give back through a variety of ways, including scholarships, ride share programs, and community articles.

 Governor Joe Frank Harris named Mr. Carr to the Commission on Tort Reform for the State of Georgia, the group responsible for overseeing many significant changes to Georgia’s civil code.
-Governor George Busbee named Mr. Carr to the Board of Directors for the Georgia Department of Human Resources, and in this position Mr. Carr guided the Georgia Department through the choppy waters of HR.
-Finally, Governor Sonny Purdue appointed Mr. Carr a “Special Attorney General” to represent the State in a case which ultimately was decided by the U.S. Supreme Court.
+Governor George Busbee named Mr. Carr to the Board of Directors for the Georgia Department of Human Resources, and in this position, Mr. Carr guided the Georgia Department through the choppy waters of HR.
+Finally, Governor Sonny Purdue appointed Mr. Carr a “Special Attorney General” to represent the State in a case that ultimately was decided by the U.S. Supreme Court.

-In addition to his work in the legal community, Mr. Carr has served for numerous charitable organizations and nonprofits, including the Muscular Dystrophy Association, Leukemia Society, St. Jude’s House, Atlanta Mission as the Chair and St. Phillips Cathedral as the Senior Warden.
+In addition to his work in the legal community, Mr. Carr has served numerous charitable organizations and nonprofits, including the Muscular Dystrophy Association, Leukemia Society, St. Jude’s House, Atlanta Mission as the Chair and St. Phillips Cathedral as the Senior Warden.
 He has also served as the Chair of the Stewardship Committee at the Cathedral of Christ the King, as well as a lay member of the Executive Council.
 He currently serves on the Financial Council for Christ the King.